 How to Find the Right Volleyball Camp or Volleyball Tournament for Your Recruiting Process

-Volleyball tournaments and volleyball camps can be a great way for athletes to compete in front of multiple coaches at the same time and show off their skillset.
+Volleyball camps and tournaments can be a great way for athletes to compete in front of multiple coaches at the same time and show off their skillset.
 The most important events for college-bound volleyball players to attend are the USA Volleyball National Qualifiers and the early club season non-national qualifier tournaments (MLK weekend and President’s Day weekend multi-day tournaments).
 We’ll explain why these events are crucial to the recruiting process and we’ll dive into the other types of volleyball camps and recruiting events that athletes should attend to maximize exposure to college coaches.

 We have pulled together a list of every college women's volleyball camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 college volleyball camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps are available this summer, look no further than this free list 2020 college volleyball camps and keep checking back because we'll be updating camps details as they are available.

 Before the event: Always reach out to coaches of interest

 Before any major events, athletes must reach out to coaches they are interested in and let them know when and where they will be playing.
 College volleyball staff members are busy and usually don’t have time to proactively keep track of every recruit’s calendar.
 Athletes need to remind coaches to watch out for them or the coach will likely focus their time on recruits who did reach out.
 Here’s an example of an email a recruit can send to a coach, reminding them of their upcoming tournament: